Can maternity leave start after my due date?

 You need to have told your employer at least 15 weeks before your due date that you intend to take maternity leave

-What happens if the baby is late?
+What happens if the baby is after my due date?

 As discussed above, an overdue baby does not mean that you can delay the official start date of your maternity leave (and pay).
 Your maternity leave and pay will start on that you selected (prior to your official due date).

-What happens if the baby is early?
+What happens if the baby is earlier than my due date?

 You might not be expecting an early arrival but they do happen.
 If your baby decides to make an appearance before the date that you selected, then your maternity leave will start the day after the baby is born.